k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/10_tdm_generic_broadway_flows.md

   - Runs the **CatalogMaskingMapper** Actor to apply Catalog-based masking and sequence replacement on the assembled document.
   - Loads the entire masked document into the target environment.

-  See an example of a load flow for an LU based on MongoDB connector:
+  See an example of a load flow for an LU that is based on MongoDB connector:

   ![mongo-load](images/mongodb_load_flow.png)